-A self catering holiday abroad or in the UK offers for us flexibility and freedom that many other types of holidays don’t.
-Personally we love self catering holidays; it means no morning rush to get to breakfast, no waiting until the hotel restaurant has opened for meal times.
-We also don’t have to worry about finding meals for Little K, as we can cook what we want, when we want.
+A self catering holiday abroad or in the UK offers us the flexibility and freedom that many other types of holidays don’t.
+Personally, we love self-catering family holidays abroad; it means no morning rush to get to breakfast, no waiting until the hotel restaurant has opened for meal times.
+We also don’t have to worry about finding meals for Little K, as we can cook what we want when we want.
 That doesn’t mean though that we always cook.
 We still go out and have meals out and about.

-Depending if you have booked via a tour company, then you may get the chance to book bed linen, towels, and child friendly items before you go.
-We would always recommend checking with them direct to see what they have before you take things with you that you don’t need.
+Depending if you have booked via a tour company, then you may get the chance to book bed linen, towels, and child-friendly items before you go.
+We would always recommend checking with them directly to see what they have before you take things with you that you don’t need.
 There may also be a chance to order a welcome hamper with some basics to get you through the night before you go to the shop.

 - Washing up Liquid